This blog may contain affiliate links. Read our disclosure policy for more info.

 There are lots of nice places to stay both in San Juan del Sur town and on the outskirts.
 Some of the most popular, that will book up first, include:

-Naked Tiger – This hostel is located on the outskirts of San Juan del Sur town.
-It offers incredible views and an infinity pool.
-It is relaxing all while having a party vibe at night.
+the SPACE. – This hostel is located on the outskirts of San Juan del Sur town.
+It is extremely modern and zen and offers strong wifi, free yoga classes, a restaurant, and a super long pool.
+It is relaxing all while having a social party vibe at night.
+Every week they are one of the locations for the Sunday Funday pool party crawl.
+A dorm bed costs $14 USD whereas a private double room is priced at $60 USD.

-Pachamama – A party hostel located right in the heart of San Juan del Sur.
-Although the facilities aren’t as nice at the ‘t super luxurious, they do have a pool and the location is superb.
-This place is almost always fully booked!
+Pachamama – Located right in the heart of San Juan del Sur.
+Although the facilities aren’t as nice as the SPACE. they do have a pool and the location is superb being right across the street from the beach.
+Plus, they are widely known as being one of the oldest party hostels in San Juan del Sur.
+A bed in a 10-share dorm is $12 USD and a private double room is $30 USD.
+This place is almost always fully booked so jump on it quickly!

 3. Research surf camps and consider your options